Aliases for VDR Gene

 GeneCards Summary for VDR Gene

 VDR (Vitamin D (1,25- Dihydroxyvitamin D3) Receptor) is a Protein Coding gene.
 Diseases associated with VDR include Rickets, Vitamin D-Resistant, Type Iia and Vitamin D-Dependent Rickets Type Ii.
-Among its related pathways are Vitamin D synthesis and Gene Expression.
+Among its related pathways are Nuclear Receptor transcription pathway and Retinoic acid receptors-mediated signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
-An important paralog of this gene is NR4A2.
+An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for VDR Gene